inkstitch/inkstitch/collections/_docs/en/004-012-troubleshoot.md

 * Run `Extensions > Ink/Stitch > Troubleshoot > Remove embroidery settings...`
 * Select one or all of the given options and click apply

+{% include upcoming_release.html %}
+* before applying you may also chose to remove none/ all/  or some of the embroidery commands
 ![Remove embroidery settings - GUI](/assets/images/docs/en/remove-embroidery-settings.png)

 ## Cleanup Document